The pet cremation – cremation by flame

 While burying deceased pets is now illegal in most German cities, you may of course bury the ashes of your pet in your own garden.

 Attended cremation – Some pet owners may like to accompany their pet to the incinerator for its last journey, but please note that this can be a major psychological burden for the individual, and think twice about whether you really want to be present.
+If you decide, you want to attend the cremation, we have to ask you to directly contact a pet crematory of your choice.
+As we ourselves do not have incinerators on site, we unfortunately cannot offer the service of attended cremations.
 Alternatively, you can also say goodbye peacefully in our rooms.